pycom/pydocs/pybytes/introduction.md

 ## What Pybytes offers you?

 * Data Visualisation: Pybytes dashboard is customisable, allowing you to freely set up key performance indicators and time series data from all your sensors.
 * Intelligent notifications: Keep track of your device's status, battery level, data streaming and measurements with pre-defined alarms.
-Receive notifications via email or SMS.
 * Terminal: Execute commands to gather accurate information from your devices using Pybytes terminal shell.
 * Firmware updates over the air: Upgrade or downgrade firmware versions with our exclusive firmware update.
 * Track your assets position: Google Maps API empowers your view over your device's geolocation.